gkarakou/systemd-denotify/README.md

 I wrote these classes to enhance systemd's role on my desktop, but you can modify it to suit your custom needs if you are familiar with python.

+NOTE: if you use vim to edit files that are being monitored by systemd-notify.py in the /etc/systemd/ and /usr/lib/systemd/ directories you will be notified when the backup files that vim writes before saving a file that is modified are written too.
+To overcome this annoyance if and only if you have a ups installed (in the case of a power failure you will lose data if you dont own a ups) you can edit /root/.vimrc and add these lines: set nobackup set nowritebackup set noswapfile

 REQUIREMENTS
 -------------------